A Beginner’s Guide to Online Bingo

 Daily free games

 These often come with a guaranteed win of something, even if it’s just loyalty points or a deposit bonus code.
 Bingo sites which have these as a permanent fixture will have some sort of deposit or wagering related qualifying condition.
 For instance, some of the Ignite/Mandalay Media sites have a daily free pick-me game which is accessible for a week after making a deposit, and Gala Bingo has a choice of two scratchcards which can be played after spending £5 cash on bingo tickets in a day.
-Alternatively the game may be free to all players but only on site for a limited time; Foxy Bingo runs this type of promotion several times a year.
+Alternatively the game may be free to all players but only on site for a limited time; Foxy Bingo used to run this type of promotion several times a year and many bingo sites run one as an Advent Calendar in the run up to Christmas.

 The majority of the promotions you will encounter offer some kind of extra for depositing or playing a certain amount (perhaps in a bingo room or on a slot you haven’t tried before); this could be a bonus or free slots spins but it could also be prize draw entries or access to a restricted entry bingo room.
 Occasionally you may come across promotions such as photo or caption competitions that are free to enter and nothing to do with bingo or slots play; these are most commonly run via social media so if this sort of promotion is of interest to you remember to check Facebook and Twitter for updates (some bingo sites also have an Instagram presence).